Frequently Asked Questions

 We are asking for the size of your finished, framed piece.
 Please list dimensions as height x width x depth.
 Depth must only be included if your work is three-dimensional and is not necessary for 2D wall hangings.

 Here we are asking for the materials and processes used in your piece.
-Examples of media are “photography, digital photography, print, oil, watercolor, pastel, pen and ink, clay, bronze, fibers, assemblage, paper, mixed media”, etc. These are only examples and this is by no means a comprehensive list!
-Use your best judgment to tell us the primary material(s) or process used to make the piece of artwork.
+Examples of mediums are “photography, digital photography, print, oil, watercolor, pastel, pen and ink, clay, bronze, fibers, collage, paper, mixed media”, etc. These are only examples and this is by no means a comprehensive list!
+Use your best judgment to tell us the primary material(s) used to make the piece of artwork.

 Do I need to write an artist statement or provide an artist bio?